View of the residence entry of Cheko’nien House from the Precinct Greenway with students walking.

 The project is designed to achieve certification under the Passive House standard with a commercial kitchen capable of serving 8,700 meals per day—an unprecedented task.

-The light-filled multi-purpose room with views to plaza and commons below.
+The light-filled multi-purpose room with views of the plaza and commons below.

 Comfortable and Healthy Indoor Environment

-Employing the Passive House standard in the design of the building envelope allows for optimal regulation of thermal comfort in a changing climate.
-Outdoor air is provided at 100 percent in all spaces creating exceptional indoor air quality.
-All spaces have operable windows and healthy materials are throughout the building design.
-Passive solutions are incorporated wherever possible—including passive cooling significantly reducing the amount of energy used.
+Using the Passive House standard in the design of the building envelope allows for optimal regulation of thermal comfort in a changing climate.
+Outdoor air is provided in all spaces creating exceptional indoor air quality.
+All spaces have operable windows, and healthy materials are throughout the building design.
+Passive solutions are incorporated wherever possible—including passive cooling—significantly reducing the amount of energy used.

 Spirit of Place